francoisfried/CyberWiki/Resources/Certifications.md

 ## **🛣️ Certification Roadmaps**
 If you're unsure **which certification to take next**, check out these roadmaps for guidance:

 🔹 **[Paul Jerimy’s Security Certification Roadmap](https://pauljerimy.com/security-certification-roadmap/)** – A visual guide to various security certifications and how they relate.
-🔹 **[CompTIA Career Pathway](https://www.comptia.org/content/it-careers-pathway)** – Shows how different CompTIA certifications align with cybersecurity roles.

 ---